translate/pootle/docs/features/formats.rst

 meaningfully import strings from monolingual files unless the original text is present.

-Either the source language or the special templates language must be added to the project and their files uploaded before other languages are added.
+Either the source language or the :ref:`special Templates language
+<templates#the_templates_language>` must be added to the project and their
+files uploaded before other languages are added.
 Files found in either will be considered template files (in the case where both templates and source language exist templates will be used).

 What users will see when translating monolingual file is a matching between strings in the templates file and strings in the target language files.
 The